Sargeanthost/MinecraftMacroTool/README.md

 you have no other instances of the tool running.

 ### Q: What features are planned in the future?
-A: The next goal is to make pitch and yaw precise, as now it does not turn to the specified angle.
-Also,  It is planned to turn the tool into an internal mod, in order to fix some major issues and implement features like seeing effects of changes in your macros in game or skipping between ticks, so you don't have to run macros from the start each time.
+A: A `load` command so your macro is loaded yet not executed until you press F9.
+This prevents annoying behavior when executing macros on the desktop.
+It is also planned to turn the tool into an internal mod, in order to fix some major issues and implement features like seeing effects of changes in your macros in game or skipping between ticks, so you don't have to run macros from the start each time.